g-lok/gs-dotfiles/README.md

 This is also using `stow` to symlink configuration dotfiles to your system.
 These files are located under `install.d/dotfiles`.
 Note that most of them are hidden, so you will need to use `ls -al` to see them in the terminal.
 In finder, use `Command + Shift + Period` to see them.
 Don't mess around with these unless you know what you're doing, but feel free to take a look at what's there.

-### NOT ENOUGH OF YOU ARE USING THE TERMINAL

-I get it, you are a squishy little baby and the command line scares you.
-But the way forward to becoming NOT a squishy baby and a motorcyle riding killer assassin is to use the command line (Alaritty).
-Pick up [this book](https://a.co/d/bwIR32o) to learn everything you need to know.
-Just know that you aren't using `bash`, you are using `zsh`.

 ## What else is this doing?